 The test is conducted as follows.

-The test samples shall be conditioned at a temperature of 0 °C for a conditioning time greater than 1 h.
+Test samples shall be conditioned at a temperature of 0 °C for a conditioning time greater than 1 h.

 Pressurise the sample with a pressure of 10 kPa (0.01 bar) air pressure at 0°C.